Dnoxal/portfolio-project-software/doc/02-component-proof-of-concept/02-component-proof-of-concept.md

 > to create a new design.
 In you do end up picking one at random, you should
 > disclose that here as well.

+I am choosing the linear regression component because, honestly, it seems to serve as the nice middle ground of the three ideas I had for the first assignment.
+Though it isn't the most complex idea, the design is efficient, easy to test, and somewhat practical.
+Additionally, the running-sums approach keeps the representation simple since we don't need to store every single data point (also making it memory efficient).
+As a current student in Probability (STAT 3470), I find this a fun way to practice my skills and maybe help students in the future who are interesting computer science and statistics.

 > Once you've argued your choice of design, make a branch in your new repo called
 > something like `proof-of-concept`.
 There are many ways to do this, but my
 > preference is to use GitHub Desktop.
 From there, you can click the `Branch`